 Q. What inspires you to capture love stories?

 A. When my wife and I were engaged I remember the long hours we worked to save money.
 We sacrificed a lot so that we could afford a quality wedding photographer.
 What we thought were diamonds ended up being a bag of broken glass.
 If we could get burned it will happen to other couples.
 I am a champion for making sure couples do not get shafted on their big day.
 I have a major chip on my shoulder so I'm inspired each weekend to capture the best love story being told that day.

-Q. What are three things people don't realize about what you do?
+Q. What are three things people don't think about as it relates to wedding photography?

 A. (1) After the wedding the real work starts.
 I can spend about 15 hours preparing images for albums and about 20-30 hours editing wedding images.
 There is never just an 8 hour day.

 (2) I love my job so much that I would do it for free if I didn't have a mortgage or bills to pay.
-However due to the way my account is set up I come at a premium price.
+However due to the way my account is set up I have to charge for the service I provide.
 The upside is my clients get exceptional service, premium quality and an amazing time with me as their photographer.

-Q. Name two thing that most people don't know about you?
+Q. Name three thing that most people don't know about you?